kayagoban/shadowlands/docs/SLDapp.rst

 .. py:attribute:: SLDapp.config_properties

+    Read-only property.
-    A persistent dictionary of properties specific to your dapp
+    A persistent dictionary of properties specific to your dapp.
+    To load a single property, use :class:`SLDapp.load_config_property`.